shbitservices/NERC-Hackathon-1-Air-Quality/README.md

 ## Overview
 This report has been prepared in response to the Covid-19 Hackathon challenge organised by the Natural Environment Research Council (NERC) and Cranfield University.

-This hackthon report provides an overview of the data analysis that has been carried out to explore the relationship between air quality and the severity of COVID-19 infection.
+This hackthon report provides an overview of the data analysis that has been carried out to explore the relationship between air quality and the severity of Covid-19 infection.

 The datasets used in this study, have been gathered from multiple data sources, including [aqicn.org](https://aqicn.org).
-The visualisations presented in this report have been developed using Python programming language and Jupyter Notebook environment.
+The visualisations presented in this report have been developed using Python programming language in a Jupyter Notebook environment.

 Key steps followed to prepare this report are: